zcrayman/tut-data/5/README.md

   }
 }
 ```

-This will be used in the final integration test against Gemfire to assert that events are being received in the Core Domain.

-Create a new Spring Configuration
+Next, create a new test only Spring Configuration.
+This will stand in the place of the any Core domain Spring configuration.

 ```java
 package com.yummynoodlebar.persistence.integration.fakecore;